ObstacleSM/documentation/advanced-features.md

 ### Persistant variables

 The keyword `persistent` can be added to a variable declaration to declare a persistant variable.
-A persistant variable is stored in the player's profile, and thus keep its value across different servers.
+Depending on where the variable is declared, it is stored either in the player's profile or in the server, and thus keep its value across different servers or server restart.